SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 4. Click **Save** to save your settings.

 >**Info:** OpenIT does not serve new customers anymore and is in the process of shutting down their SMS provider business.
+We therefore recommend you to select sms77 as SMS provider.

 ### <a name="config-platform"></a>Configuration settings